mortenivar/Jed-modes/README.aspell.txt

 - The eight variable, "Aspell_Accept_Compound_Words", determines whether words strung together from two or more words should be regarded as correctly spelled if their individual parts are correctly spelled.
-If this causes problems in some languages, then set this to '0'.
+Whether or not this has any effect relies on the "run-together" option in the Aspell language data file, <lang>.dat, typically residing in /usr/lib/aspell-<version>/<lang>.dat For e.g. the Danish language, this option is set to "true" and therefore words that are strung together from two or more individually correctly spelled words are accepted as correctly spelled.
+For most languages, it won't have any effect.

+- The ninth variable, "Aspell_Suggestion_Mode", can be used to change the mode in which Aspell suggests corrections to a misspelled word.
+It may be set, with an increasing degree of thoroughness in finding suggestions, to any of "ultra", "fast", "normal", "slow" and "bad-speller".
+It defaults to "fast".
+If suggestions with this value are poor, try with e.g. "normal" or "slow".

+- The tenth variable, "Aspell_Spellcheck_Buffer_On_Startup", determines
+  if spell checking will be performed on the buffer immediately after it is loaded.

-All of these eight variables may be redefined in a mode hook.
+All of these ten variables may be redefined in a mode hook.

-Also in ~/.jedrc it is necessary to add the following line(s) to one or more mode hooks for which you want spell checking, e.g.

-  define text_mode_hook ()
-  {
-    Aspell_Use_Replacement_Wordlist = 1;
-    init_aspell ();
-  }

-Please note that you must set the aspell custom variables BEFORE running the init_aspell () function.

                                    Usage:

-There are five user functions that are tied to keys:
+There are seven user functions that are tied to keys:

   - add_word_to_personal_wordlist: ctrl-c a

-    (adds word behind or under cursor to the personal aspell dictionary for the current language used)
+    (adds word behind or under cursor to the personal Aspell dictionary for the current language used.
+Its color highlighting is removed)

-  - aspell_buffer: ctrl-c b
+  - aspell_buffer: <ctrl>-c b

     (spell check the current buffer, highlighting misspelled words)

-  - select_aspell_dictionary: ctrl-c d
+  - select_aspell_dictionary: <ctrl>-c d

     (change the spelling dictionary)

+  - aspell_set_suggestion_mode: <ctrl>-c S

+    (set the algorithm that Aspell uses to suggest corrections)

-  - aspell_suggest_correction: ctrl-c s
+  - aspell_suggest_correction: <ctrl>-c s

-    (query aspell for a spelling suggestion and possibly replace word)
+    (query Aspell for a spelling suggestion and possibly replace word)

-  - toggle_aspell_flyspell: ctrl-c t
+  - toggle_aspell_flyspell: <ctrl>-c t

     (toggle spell checking on the fly on or off)

+  - aspell_remove_word_highligtning: <ctrl>-c R

+    (remove color highlighting from a word)

+<ctrl>-c is the reserved key prefix in this case.
+You may have it
+set to something else.

 These functions are also available from the menu: